joelhawksley/identity/_drafts/2021-01-01-conference-proposal-viewcomponent-in-the-real-world.md

 Another point of friction covered is getting our application into the right state in local development.
 I share how we convert our controller tests to system tests at runtime to enable previewing of visual changes in a browser.

-It also explores the issue of tracing template usage across our thousands of routes.
+I'll also explore the issue of tracing template usage across our thousands of routes.
 I share how we use static analysis to help developers understand which routes render a template they're editing.

-The main technical portion of the talk explores the lessons we've learned building over 400 ViewComponents in the GitHub codebase, almost all of them over the past year.
+The main technical portion of the talk explores the lessons we've learned building over 400 ViewComponents in the GitHub codebase in the past year.

 We'll explore how ViewComponents enable consistency through including logic we traditionally put in view helpers, lead to improved performance through strict controls around database access, manage complexity in how we build our mailers, and enable a quick development lifecycle with Storybook, giving our developers a tool set that makes building UI correctly the default, not the exception.